Everglow123/MAKG/README.md

 ### AppMarket-Triples:
-This dataset contains raw triples crawlled from [Huawei AppGallery](https://appgallery.huawei.com/), [Xiaomi App Store](https://app.mi.com/game), [Google Play](https://play.google.com/store/apps), [App Store](https://www.apple.com/app-store/).
+These datasets contain raw triples crawlled from [Huawei AppGallery](https://appgallery.huawei.com/), [Xiaomi App Store](https://app.mi.com/game), [Google Play](https://play.google.com/store/apps), [App Store](https://www.apple.com/app-store/).

 All of the files of these triples from application markets are provided in the format of .nt.

 ### Encyclopedias:
-This dataset contains the triples of apps crawled from [Baidu Baike](https://baike.baidu.com), [Toutiao Baike](https://www.baike.com/), [Wikipedia](https://www.wanweibaike.com/).
+These dataset contain the triples of apps crawled from [Baidu Baike](https://baike.baidu.com), [Toutiao Baike](https://www.baike.com/), [Wikipedia](https://www.wanweibaike.com/).

 As the number of Wikipedia is few, we only provide the extracted triples of apps from Baidu Baike, Toutiao Baike.

 ### AppMarket-Alignments:
-This dataset contains the alignments of apps, which can share and reuse the description information of apps so as to provide better services based on MAKG for security analysts and users.
+These datasets contain the alignments of apps, which can share and reuse the description information of apps so as to provide better services based on MAKG for security analysts and users.
 We utilize two kinds of entity alignment techniques (i.e., Rule miner method, [Knowledge graph embedding-based platform](https://github.com/nju-websoft/OpenEA)) to obtain the best results of them.

 We present all the manually labeled alignments among four mainstream application markekts for evaluation.